geerteltink/dockerfiles/readme.md

 # docker-stack

+*nginx, php, mysql, redis, mailhog, livereload*

 A collection of customized containers for a docker web development stack.
-Where possible they have a small footprint with [Alpine Linux](http://alpinelinux.org/)
+Where possible the containers are build on top of [Alpine Linux](http://alpinelinux.org/) for a small footprint.

 ## Usage

-*nginx, php, mysql, redis, mailhog*

-Use a custom [docker-compose.yml](docker-compose.yml) file to do the work for you.
+1. Use a custom [docker-compose.yml](docker-compose.yml) file to do the work for you.
 Adjust the settings needed for the project.
-Copy `.env.dist` to `.env` and change the project id.
+2. Copy `.env.dist` to `.env` and change the project id.
+3. Start the container with `docker-compose up -d`.

-Data is available in the containers through a datastore in /app.
+- Data is available in the containers through a datastore in /app.

-The app is available at http://localhost/.
+- The app is available at [http://localhost/](http://localhost/).
-[MailHog](https://github.com/mailhog/MailHog) is used to catch emails and can be accessed at http://localhost:8025/.
+- [MailHog](https://github.com/mailhog/MailHog) is used to catch emails and can be accessed at [http://localhost:8025/](http://localhost:8025/).

 ## Docker commands